freifunk-gluon/gluon/docs/features/configmode.rst

 are two practical exceptions:

 * Devices with just one network port will run Config Mode on that port.
-* Devices with PoE on the WAN port will run Config Mode on the WAN port instead.
+* Devices with PoE on the LAN port will run Config Mode on the WAN port instead.

 Accessing Config Mode